Hendrix-CS/csci151/labs/javafx.md

 ### Step 2.1 - Application

 Create a new Java project and package for your application.
-Copy/paste the template Application code above and alter it for your new project.
+Copy/paste the template Application code above and alter it for your new project in a class called `ClickerApp`.

 ### Step 2.2 - GUI View